 When picking a destination, see if there is anything else you can team it with.
-For example, when I was in New York recently I decided to fly to Chicago for a night to see the Bulls play- internal flights in the US are reasonable and is an easy way to travel- but once I’ve made that long haul flight I may as well make the most of the trip and my visa.
+For example, when I was in New York recently I decided to fly to Chicago for a night to see the Bulls play- internal flights in the US are reasonable, and is an easy way to travel.
+Once I’ve made that long haul flight I may as well make the most of the trip and my visa.

 Costing it up:

 If this is totally new to you, as a starting point I’d strongly recommend you visit a travel agent to get a further grasp of the destination and the expected costs.
 It gives you a benchmark and something to work with.
 There is also a chance they’ve been to the destination you’re looking at so can guide you further and make recommendations on what to do whilst there.